Licensed Independent Clinical Social Worker

 Provider type: Psychotherapist

 Services Provided: Consultation, Clinical Evaluation, and Psychotherapy

-Richard Granahan is a Licensed Independent Clinical Social Worker.
+Richard Granahan, LICSW, is a licensed independent clinical social worker.
 He received his Master of Social Work degree from Smith College School for Social Work.
-Before joining CFPS, he was employed as the Clinical Director at the Susan Wayne Center of Excellence, Justice Resource Institute in Thompson, CT.
-Mr Granahan has extensive clinical practice and supervisory and training experience with children, adolescents and families in out-patient, residential and school settings.
+Before joining LifeStance Health, Mr. Granahan was employed as the Clinical Director at the Susan Wayne Center of Excellence, Justice Resource Institute in Thompson, CT.
+He has extensive clinical practice and supervisory and training experience with children, adolescents and families in out-patient, residential and school settings.